Skip to content

 If you have been arrested for coercion, do not make a statement without a lawyer.
 The right to remain silent is a constitutional right.
 Call a criminal lawyer immediately.

 Accused of Coercion?
-You Need Specialist Criminal Defense
+You Need Specialist Criminal Defence

 Coercion can carry up to 3 years in prison.
-The correct legal classification (coercion vs. threats vs. gender-based violence) is crucial to your defense.
+The correct legal classification (coercion vs. threats vs. gender-based violence) is crucial to your defence.

 Frequently asked questions